zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-During a search lookup, if we receive a Data Search response indicating that an announcement is stored, and the hash is not the hash of either of the two most recent (according to the timestamps) announcements we have obtained for the friend, then we send a Data Retrieve request.
+During a search lookup, if we receive a Data Search response indicating that an announcement is stored, and the hash is not the hash of either of the two most recent (according to the timestamps) announcements we have obtained for the friend, then we send a Data Retrieve request via the same route used for the Data Search request.
 When we receieve an announcement in a Data Retrieve response, we decrypt it and/or check the signature as appropriate, and if it is valid and the timestamp is greater than that on any previous announcement we obtained for the friend, we pass the connection info to the appropriate modules; this will usually result in the search being deleted soon thereafter.

 We also make periodic Data Search requests as for an announcement, but with different timeouts: the timeout between periodic requests for each of the `k`